Solving Equations Graphically, Solutions to Linear Equations

 Intro

-Three kinds of solutions are possible when one solves an equation:
+There are many possible outcomes when one solves an equation.

 Consider the following examples.